decile-team/distil/benchmark_notebooks/README.md

 ## Active Learning Benchmarking using DISTIL
 We include a thorough benchmarking of various AL algorithms that covers many evaluation facets.
 Our experiments can be found in the benchmark_notebooks folder.
 To execute these experiments, upload a selected experiment to Google Colab and connect to a hosted runtime.
 We present the results of this benchmark in each subfolder.
 More details can be found in [Effective Evaluation of Deep Active Learning on Image Classification Tasks](https://arxiv.org/abs/2106.15324).

-#### More Facets

-Consider reading [Effective Evaluation of Deep Active Learning on Image Classification Tasks](https://arxiv.org/abs/2106.15324) for more evaluation facets and discussion on AL.